COVID-19 Resources

 - Home inspectors may only allow 1 extra person to attend the inspection.

-- We will practice social distancing at closing, and not schedule round table closings where buyers and sellers sit around the same table.
+- We will practice social distancing at closings, and not schedule round table closings where buyers and sellers sit around the same table.

 How We Protect Your House When You List